fwextensions/QuicKey/docs/chrome-store-description.md

 You can also type "/b" to search bookmarks or "/h" to search your browser history.

-Customize the shortcut key in Settings > Extensions > Keyboard Shortcuts.
+Customize the shortcut key in More tools > Extensions > Keyboard Shortcuts.

 ★ Fast tab switching